Arie Crown Theater

-The Arie Crown Theater is an entertainment venue named after Lithuanian immigrant Arie Crown, who was the father of Henry Crown, the American industrialist and philanthropist, and situated on Lake Shore Drive, Chicago.
-It opened in 1960, with seating for 5,000 people, one of the largest seating capacities in Chicago.
+The Arie Crown Theater is an entertainment venue situated on Lake Shore Drive in the Near South Side area of Chicago.
+Named after Lithuanian immigrant Arie Crown, who was the father of industrialist and philanthropist Henry Crown, it opened in 1960 with seating for 5,000 people, one of the largest seating capacities in Chicago.
 The theater is part of the McCormick Place convention facility, owned by the Metropolitan Pier and Exposition Authority.

 The theatre was damaged by a fire in 1967 and was closed until 1971.
 After re-opening in January for Mahalia Jackson's funeral, the Arie Crown has, for more than five decades, presented classical, R&B, and rock music, along with musicals and plays.